ourigen/skyline.vim/README.md

 skyline.vim is a simple statusline plugin for Vim.

 It is a much slimmer alternatives to plugins like [powerline](https://github.com/powerline/powerline), [vim-airline](https://github.com/vim-airline/vim-airline), or [lightline.vim](https://github.com/itchyny/lightline.vim).
 But, of course, it is not as feature-packed.
-That being said, if you are looking for a minimal, functional statusline that expands upon (and is easier to configure than) the default `:h statusline`, look no further.
+That being said, if you are looking for a minimal, functional statusline that expands upon and is easier to configure than the default `:h statusline`, look no further.

 The notable features of `skyline.vim` are:

-* a dynamic mode module, whose color and text changes to indicate your editing mode
+* a dynamic mode module, whose color changes to indicate your editing mode
+* a git branch module, supported by [vim-fugitive](https://github.com/tpope/vim-fugitive) or plugin-less
 * word and line count modules, perfect Vimmers that are writers
-* a git branch module, supported by [vim-fugitive](https://github.com/tpope/vim-fugitive) or plugin-less
 * show and hide many modules at will with simple `g:skyline*` variables

 ## Installation